 □ What steps did you take to ensure continuity of care (in case you're not there for the next)?

-Working with colleagues and in teams - working effectively; sharing information with colleagues GRADE that patient care is not compromised.
+Working with colleagues and in teams - working effectively; sharing information with colleagues GRADE

 - Meets contractual obligations to be available for patient care - Appropriately utilises the roles and abilities of other team members.